sortedcord/vue-notes/Notes/Introduction/detailed-framework-comparison.md

 }
 ```

-React typically uses JavaScript (though you also can use it with TypeScript - for example in my [Ionic + React](https://acad.link/ionic-react) course) and it uses a special JavaScript “feature” which is called “JSX”.
+React typically uses JavaScript (though you also can use it with TypeScript - for example in my [Ionic + React](https://acad.link/ionic-react) course) and it uses a special JavaScript “feature” which is called #JSX.

 JSX isn’t really part of the JavaScript language, React projects just are set up such that this “HTML in JavaScript” syntax is supported during development.
 Just like with TypeScript in Angular projects, JSX gets compiled to regular, browser-friendly JavaScript code behind the scenes once you build your project.

-Just as in the Angular snippet, we built a `UserList` component here - however without decorators but instead as a simple JavaScript function which uses a concept called `props` to receive input and invoke events (`props.onSelectUser()`).
+Just as in the Angular snippet, we built a `UserList` component here - however without #decorators but instead as a simple JavaScript function which uses a concept called `props` to receive input and invoke events (`props.onSelectUser()`).

 JSX is something you can love or hate - it’s definitely not regular JavaScript.
 I initially didn’t really like it but over time, I’ve changed my opinion.
 Mixing HTML and JavaScript can be confusing and for some developers, it can also be almost a sin.